 There are some misconceptions between investment property managers, and investors that can damage relationships.

 Sometimes, property managers get into a trap where you assume all investors have a lot of money.
 So, when the furnace needs to be replaced, you expect the investor to simply make it happen.

 But, life happens to investors, too.
 There can be personal problems and divorces and health issues.
 So they might have some financial struggles of their own.
 They’re not trying to be bad landlords; they’re just in a tough situation.

 Shawn tells all of his investor clients to take at least their first year or two of cash flow and put it into an account for savings.
-If they don’t touch it and they save $4,000 or $5,000, they’ll be protected if an expensive repair is needed and they don’t have the money.
+If they don’t touch it and they save $4,000 or $5,000, they’ll be protected if an expensive maintenance or repair is needed and they don’t have the money.

 Property managers need to stop thinking all investors are rich.

 On the investor side, they usually think all property managers are the same.
 They assume your only role as a property manager is to find a tenant and collect rent.